zhang314159265/light/status.md

 - automatically add the `create_backward_node` calls to ops

 # Scratch
-- load tensor from numpy array (float32/int64)
-- end2end train the digit recognizer and visualize the input and prediction <++ IMP
+- end2end train the digit recognizer with light <++IMP